 The specific proposals, which apply equally to the dissolution of a civil partnership, are:

 - The underlying principles in Part I of the Family Law Act 1996, which include the support of marriage and bringing a marriage that is over to an end with minimum distress to the parties and children affected, should be retained.

-- The ground for divorce should remain the irretrievable breakdown of the marriage.
+- The ground for divorce should can i buy adipex over the counter remain the irretrievable breakdown of the marriage.